endevver/mt-plugin-content-wizard/README.md

 ## Field Definitions

 Providing useful fields for an author is at the heart of creating a good wizard.
 The Structured Content Wizard implements Config Assistant's Field Types feature.
-If you've defined Theme Options or Plugin Options with Config Assistant, you already know how to define a field with SCW.
+If you've defined Theme Options or Plugin Options with Config Assistant, you already know how to define a field with the Structured Content Wizard.

 Just as with the wizard and steps, fields are defined with properties.
 In this example two fields have been defined (`title` and `image`).
 Note that your field keys (in this case `title` and `image`) must be unique within a wizard.
 The `tag` key must also be unique to the wizard.